Ascension Providence Hospital Diagnostic Radiology - Curriculum

 Resident evaluations are conducted at the end of a month long rotation.
 A semi-annual meeting is held with the resident during which the latest evaluations are discussed.
 Twice a year the residents are also evaluated by the technical and clerical staff.
 These evaluations are also discussed with the resident during their semiannual evaluations.
 Residents also evaluate each section and faculty member at the end of their rotation and annually.
 In addition, residents and faculty evaluate the program as a whole annually.

 Each resident has documented, supervised experience in interventional procedures that includes image-guided biopsies, drainages, non-coronary angioplasty, embolization procedures including uterine fibroid embolization, venous access via percutaneous introduction techniques, radiofrequency ablation and vertebroplasty.
-The documented procedure log is part of the resident learning portfolio.

 OB Ultrasound Experience